B44 (New York City bus): Bus redesign

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, southbound B44 buses would maintain their existing routing, although northbound B44 buses would be shifted to Rogers Avenue, with service on New York Avenue replaced by the B49.
 In both directions, closely spaced stops would be eliminated.
 The B44 SBS would be rerouted through Sheepshead Bay station at its southern end along Avenue Z to Ocean Parkway, and the stop at Hewes Street would be removed in both directions (The B44 local would still serve these stops overnight).

+Incidents

+On December 17, 2024 at the start of P.M. rush, a B44 SBS going southbound was at Flushing Avenue when three vehicles all crashed right in front of the bus.
+The operator couldn’t stop in time and the bus ended up with two of the cars squashed between it and a delivery truck.
+A total of eight suffered injuries.